CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInArktos.md

 ### Neutron CNI Plugin

-A new CNI plugin needs to be implemented to interact with the Neutron data plane components on Alkaid hosts.
+A new CNI plugin needs to be implemented to interact with the Neutron data plane components on Arktos hosts.

 On a computing host Neutron agent has already setup required OVS bridges (br-int and br-tun) when it initializes.
 What the CNI plugin needs to do is initializing the per-port components and attaching/detaching it from these OVS bridges.